rogue-hack-lab/rogue-hack-lab.github.io/_projects/2016-06-30-not-featured.md

 ---
 layout: project
-title: a test project that will not appear on the homepage
+title: test project
 featured: false
+abstract:
+keywords:
 ---
 this is stuff about {{title}}